 What are the key differences between a junior, mid-level, and senior UX designer?
 I think most people agree that years of experience has little correlation with level of talent.
 Paired with the right mentor, grit, and tenacity, I can easily imagine a junior designer quickly becoming a star performer.

 UX is everywhere, even museums.
-Upon visiting my third museum during a recent trip to Washington DC, it struck me that museums don’t seem to be designed with CX principles in mind.
+Upon visiting a third museum in Washington DC, it struck me that museums don’t seem to be designed with CX principles in mind.
 As much as I enjoy learning about history, politics, and science — and exploring museums—I was mostly disappointed with my experiences.
-There were definitely … Continue reading “Museums Need a Customer Experience Revolution”
+There were definitely several high points, … Continue reading “Museums Need a Customer Experience Revolution”

 UX is everywhere, even in PDFs.
 When sharing a PDF online, it’s important to remember that a percentage of your audience will print it.
 Yes, PRINT.
 And the more useful and actionable the PDF, the more likely it will be printed and kept as a reference guide.
 Here are 7 ways to improve the usability of your PDFs … Continue reading “7 Ways to Improve the Usability of Your E-Books + Other PDFs”